 If your conduct falls below what is expected by the University - either academically or in your behaviour - you may be called to a Plagiarism or Disciplinary panel.

 Cheating and plagiarism are regarded by the University to be substantial academic irregularities.
-This means that anything defined by the University to be plagiarism is dealt with under the University's Code of Discipline for students (section 12 of the Regulatory Framework).
+This means that anything defined by the University to be plagiarism is dealt with under the University's Code of Discipline for students.

 Students have the responsibility to:

 Academic irregularity is a serious issue and can have significant consequences on your academic career.